 Why fingerprinting?
 Fingerprinting satisfies a State Law that requires anyone who volunteers in a facility containing a sensitive population to have a background check.

 *Please note that showing up early at a time other than your scheduled appointment time will not expedite your appointment and being more than 5 minutes late will cancel your appointment.
 If you know you will be more than five minutes late, it is your responsibility to call ahead and reschedule your appointment.

 Drop-in Volunteer Opportunities

 Individuals are welcome to drop in to monthly youth friendly volunteer parties:

 - 1st Saturdays 9am-noon Crocker Amazon

-Groups please email email@example.com or call 415-831-6330 to speak to our youth programming staff.
+Groups of five or more, please email email@example.com or call 415-831-6330 to speak to our youth services staff.